Adventures in Theater History: Philadelphia

 67. Theatrical Real Estate

-The story of the Shubert Brothers, and how they began to take control over almost every commercial theater in Philadelphia - and in almost every other city in America.
+The story of the Shubert Brothers, and how they began to take control over almost every commercial theater in Philadelphia - just like they did in cities all across America.

 Recent Blog Posts